wanderwallet/wander-docs/README.md

 ---
-description: Secure wallet management for Arweave
+description: A non-custodial Arweave-native wallet with extensive features, all in your favorite browser.
 ---

 # 👋 Welcome to ArConnect